MicrosoftDocs/biztalk-docs/biztalk/core/how-to-configure-the-backup-biztalk-server-job.md

     1.  **@MarkName**: This is part of the naming convention for backup files: <Server Name>_<Database Name>**_Log_**< Log Mark Name >_<Timestamp>

-    2.  **@BackupPath**: Full destination path (including single quotes) to the computer and folder where you want to store the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] database logs, or the blob service endpoint URL to an Azure blob storage account.
-The *\<destination path>* may be local or a UNC path to another server.
+    2.  **@BackupPath**: Full destination path (including single quotes) to the computer and folder to store the [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] database logs, or the Azure blob storage account and container.
+The *\<destination path>* can also be local or a UNC path to another server.

      The MarkAndBackupLog step marks the logs for backup, and then backs them up.